What is a mandala, purposes and how to make a mandala

 Nowadays, the mandala is used for several purposes, namely:

-• As a tool in art therapy by making mandalas or coloring mandalas.
-Coloring mandalas helps relaxation and stress reduction by applying colors to a mandala
+• It serves as a tool in art therapy, such as making or coloring mandalas.
+The action of coloring mandalas helps relaxation and stress reduction by applying colors to a mandala.

 • For the pleasure of shapes and colors, for the relaxation of coloring